unframework/unframework-website/frontend-architecture.md

 tagline: 'Professional Services by Nick Matantsev'
 ---

-Hi there, I am Nick, and I am ready to help architect, build out and deliver your next enterprise UI or portal.
+Hi there, I am Nick, and I am ready to help architect, develop and deliver your next enterprise UI or portal.
 This area of software development has been my core focus for many years now, and I have a proven track record of confidently guiding technical effort and architecting against project risks.
 Plus, of course, actually writing code - lots and lots of it.

 ## Services